j-mikhail/whatsinaname/readme.md

 * Attempt different block sizes and determine affect on results.
 * Score and include movie title to modelling to determine impact on weighing.
 * Include additional non-semantic features, including movie length, year, and so forth to determine their relevance.
-* Test Generalized Linear Models *(GLMNet)* with 16,000 records, which failed during my tests.
+* Test Generalized Linear Models *(GLMNet)* with 16,000 records, which requires more than 16GB of RAM and failed during my tests.
 * Investigate e1071's [tune](http://www.inside-r.org/packages/cran/e1071/docs/tune) function.

 ### Reference R Library Manuals